merin86/planbrella/README.md

 - Various "Cheat Sheets", provided by CI, have been used in the creation of this web page.

 - [Django REST framework](https://www.django-rest-framework.org/) has been used frequently to create the Back-End of the web page.

+- [React Bootstrap](https://react-bootstrap.github.io/docs/getting-started/introduction) has been used to style the web page and apply the correct codes for this.

 - This previous PP5 project has been used as a source of inspiration and also as a tool, using DevTools, for various codes: [ProPlanX](https://project-5-proplanx-536622b745e3.herokuapp.com/)